 GET PAID TO READ NEWS AND MAGAZINES

-Do you read an industry magazine or journal online?
-You might be entitled to a deduction.
-If you subscribe to an online or offline publication that helps you stay up to date in your line of work, and you can show a direct link to the subscription and your assessable income, then it's highly likely you can claim a deduction.
+Do you read online trade journals or magazines?
+You may qualify for a deduction.
+It's very possible that you can claim a deduction if you subscribe to an online or offline publication that keeps you current in your line of work and you can demonstrate a connection between the subscription and your taxable income.

 GET EXPERT HELP